 - Be grateful.
 According to research by Harvard Medical School, “giving thanks can make you happier.”
 And, happier people tend to live longer.
 Outlook matters!

 - Connect to nature.
-An ever-increasing number of studies are showing that a connection to nature makes us healthier and happier people.
+An ever-increasing number of studies suggest that time spent in nature correlates to wellness and joy.

 Obviously, adopting the above positive, healthy behaviors and habits as soon as possible is the ultimate goal.
 However, if you’re already in the thick of a chronic disease, it’s not too late to make lifestyle changes that can mitigate or even eliminate your symptoms!

-YOU play an active—not a passive—role in your overall health journey.
-Stay positive and hopeful!
+YOU play an active—not a passive—role in your overall health journey, so be proactive and maintain hope!

-Bottom line: The diet and lifestyle choices you make each day—however small and insignificant they may seem—are contributing to your healthspan.
-Never equate the word “diagnosis” with “doom”!
-Even if you’re in the thick of a chronic illness, the choices you make from here on out can alleviate and even reverse your symptoms.
+Bottom line: Diet/lifestyle choices you make each day—however small and insignificant they may seem—contribute to your chance at the longest healthspan!
+Never equate the word “diagnosis” with “doom.”
+Even if you’re in the thick of a chronic illness, decisions you make from here on out may alleviate and even reverse your symptoms!

 ⇒ To optimize every aspect of your health, visit My Favorite Things!
 There, you’ll find links to healthy packaged foods, toxin-free products, and overall wellness boosters.

 ⇒ Like this post?
 Then you’ll LOVE these!